 The Spring 2021 Campaigns Are Here To Show You The Season's Most Important Trends

-The Best Spring/Summer 2021 Campaigns To Inspire You Before You Shop The Trends

 In fashion, the spring and summer seasons signal the shedding of heavy winter layers for lighter, trendier warm-weather pieces.
 It's always refreshing to swap out your rigid jeans (though, this year, it was more like sweats) and chunky knit sweaters for balloon-shoulder maxi dresses and a pair of barely-there strappy sandals.
 Leading the way into these sunny-day vibes are the Spring/Summer 2021 campaigns from major fashion houses.